cvxpy/cvxpy/doc/source/tutorial/solvers/index.rst

 Viewing solver output
 ^^^^^^^^^^^^^^^^^^^^^

 All the solvers can print out information about their progress while solving the problem.
 This information can be useful in debugging a solver error.
-To see the output from both cvxpy and the solvers, set ``verbose=True`` in the solve method.
+To see the output from both CVXPY and the solvers, set ``verbose=True`` in the solve method.
 If you want to see the output from the solver only, set ``solver_verbose=True``.

 .. code:: python